GOT QUESTIONS?

-Yes.
-Fatal Frontier 1869 is the first in a new genre of Windows PC games designed by a team of games Industry veterans, creatively led by Kevin Beardslee a co-creator of World of Warcraft.
+• Fatal Frontier 1869 is the first in a new genre of Windows PC games designed by a team of games Industry veterans creatively led by Kevin Beardslee a co-creator of World of Warcraft.

-The game blends true-to-history pioneering together with exploration, survival, action role playing with optional prospecting for Gold, Ore and other buried resources.
+The game blends true-to-history pioneering together with exploration, survival, action role playing with optional prospecting for Gold, Coal and other buried resources.

-Gold is worth real money, but so is the danger.
+Gold is real, but so is the danger.

 How and where you dig is up to you.

-Every time you set out on an Expedition the Frontier landscape is brand new and your experience will be different.
+• Every time you set out on an Expedition the Frontier landscape is brand new, with all gold buried in advance of you starting play.
+Nothing appears because you dug in the “right spot” at the “right time”.
+You are searching for gold that already exists.
+Each landscape will be different for each and every Expedition.
 It also means nobody in our team knows where the Gold is buried, so please don’t ask us where it is!

 Only the software system operating behind several layers of sensible security and encryption knows where the Gold is buried on your landscape.